fsck

 xfs xfs_repair Must be unmounted. -n flag to check only.

-All these commands are soft links to e2fsck command:
+All the following commands are soft links to e2fsck command:

 ls /sbin/fsck.ext?